 Summarily, sunglasses are to the eyes what sunscreen is to the skin.
-In this context, UV400 lenses are like SPF 45 while polarized lenses are SPF 15.
+In this context, UV400 protection is like SPF 45 while polarized sunglasses are SPF 15.
 That being said, the more protection you have, the better care you are taking of your eyesight.

 While UV protection is absolutely necessary in your sunglasses in order to protect your eyes, polarized sunglasses are optional and a matter of personal preference.